A.1 Read and enjoy the following article.

 Mr. Nath, "What happened?".

-Mrs Bhattacharya, "Two teenager boys make lot of noise every afternoon.
+Mrs Bhattacharya, "Two teenaged boys make a lot of noise every afternoon.
 I do not know where they live.
-Once or twice I have given them warning.
+Once or twice I have given them a warning.
 It seems there is no effect on them."

 Mr. Nath, "Do not worry.
 I'll call our security officer to care of this.
 If the boys live in our colony, we'll call their parents.
 If they are outsiders and if necessary, we'll call the police to deal with them."